 Increasing your protein intake

 Another natural way to treat tense muscles is to increase your protein intake.
 Effective in reducing muscle inflammation, protein helps repair exercise-induced muscle damage, building and repairing the tissue.
 Protein is a macronutrient, which means that your body needs it in larger amounts, alongside fat and carbohydrates.
-However, your body does not store protein like it does the other two macronutrients, so you need to make sure that your protein intake is balanced to provide your body with an optimal level of protein.
+However, your body does not store protein like it does the other two macronutrients, so you need to ensure that your protein intake is balanced to provide your body with an optimal protein level.
 Poultry and fish, yogurt, cheese, and eggs are food items packed with protein, although you could order a protein powder as a more convenient option.

 Muscle spasms can happen to anybody, and while they can be painful, there are a lot of natural remedies that you can use to alleviate the pain.
 Try some of the natural muscle relaxers mentioned above as the ailments that will help you recuperate your strength and feel better in no time.